pashtari/factorizer/README.md

 ## Validate

-**Example.** The first fold of a 5-fold cross-validation to validate Swin Factorizer on the BraTS dataset using two GPUs is done by
+**Example.** The first fold of 5-fold cross-validation to validate Swin Factorizer on the BraTS dataset using two GPUs is done by

 ```bash
 cd ./bin